A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models

 The strongest overconfidence was recorded for problems where the \emph{weight of evidence is low and the strength of evidence is high}.
-This directly applies to rules with high value of confidence and low value of support.
-The empirical results related to the effect of difficulty therefore suggest that the predictive ability of such rules will be substantially overrated by analysts.
+This directly applies to rules with a high value of confidence and low value of support.
+The empirical results related to the effect of difficulty, therefore, suggest that the predictive ability of such rules will be substantially overrated by analysts.
 This is particularly interesting because rule learning algorithms often suffer from a tendency to unduly prefer overly specific rules that have a high confidence on small parts of the data to more general rules that have a somewhat lower confidence, a phenomenon also known as overfitting.
 The above-mentioned results seem to indicate that humans suffer from a similar problem (albeit presumably for different reasons), which, e.g., implies that a human-in-the-loop solution may not alleviate this problem.

 \paragraph{Debiasing techniques} Research applicable to debiasing of overconfidence originated in 1950', but most initial efforts to reduce overconfidence have failed \citep{fischoff1981debiasing,arkes1987two}.
 Some recent research focuses on the hypothesis that the feeling of confidence reflects factors indirectly related to choice processes \citep{fleisig2011adding,hall2007illusion}.
-For example, in a sport betting experiment performed by \citet{hall2007illusion}, participants underweighted statistical cues while betting, when they knew the names of players.
-This research leads to the conclusion that ``more knowledge can decrease accuracy and simultaneously increase prediction confidence" \citep{hall2007illusion}.
+For example, in a sports betting experiment performed by \citet{hall2007illusion}, participants underweighted statistical cues while betting when they knew the names of players.
+This research leads to the conclusion that ``more knowledge can decrease accuracy and simultaneously increase prediction confidence'' \citep{hall2007illusion}.
 Applying this to debiasing in the rule learning context, presenting less information can be achieved by reducing the number of rules and removing some conditions in the remaining rules.
-This can be achieved by a number of methods, such as feature selection to external setting of maximum antecedent length, which is permitted by some algorithms.
+This can be achieved by a number of methods, such as feature selection or an external setting of maximum antecedent length, which is permitted by some (but not all) implementations of rule learning algorithms.
 Also, rules and conditions that do not pass a statistical significance test can be removed from the output.